adeshgaurav19/LiDAR-test/README.md

 Realizing that a simple clustering approach was insufficient, I began looking for more specialized techniques.
 I reviewed approximately 10 academic research papers on the topic of powerline extraction from LiDAR data.

-The key breakthrough came from the paper **"A Hierarchical Clustering Method to Repair Gaps in Point Clouds of Powerline Corridor for Powerline Extraction"** ([Link to Paper Placeholder]).
+The key breakthrough came from the paper **"A Hierarchical Clustering Method to Repair Gaps in Point Clouds of Powerline Corridor for Powerline Extraction"** (https://www.mdpi.com/2072-4292/13/8/1502).
 This inspired the "Segment-and-Trace" method (`strategy_for_easy`), which involved slicing the data and connecting wire segments.
 This new approach worked perfectly for the `Easy` dataset but still struggled with the more complex files.

 ### 3. The Final Pipeline: A Tailored, Multi-Strategy Solution